Keir Starmer ‘restless for change’ as new Prime Minister heads to Scotland

 Sir Keir will make his debut on the international stage as Britain’s premier when he flies to Washington DC for the Nato summit next week, which is expected to include discussions on support for Ukraine.

-He told a press conference in Downing Street: “We clearly on Thursday got a mandate from all four nations.
-For the first time in 20 plus years we have a majority in England, in Scotland and in Wales and that is a clear mandate to govern for all four corners of the United Kingdom and therefore I shall set off tomorrow to be in all four nations.”

-He also told the press: “I reminded the entire Cabinet that we will be judged on actions not on words.”
+He told journalists: “It is for me to be absolutely clear that the first duty of my Government is security and defence, to make clear our unshakable support of Nato.
+And of course to reiterate, as I did to President Zelensky yesterday, the support that we will have in this country and with our allies towards Ukraine.”

+Sir Keir will also host the European Political Community summit in the UK on July 18.
-Earlier, Sir Keir told ministers there was a “huge amount of work to do” as he chaired the first meeting of his new Cabinet on his first full day in Downing Street.

-The Prime Minister told his top team it had been “the honour and the privilege of my life” to be invited by the King to form the Government after sweeping to a historic victory at the polls.
+He told ministers there was a “huge amount of work to do” as he chaired the first meeting of his new Cabinet on his first full day in Downing Street on Saturday.
+The Prime Minister told his top team it had been “the honour and the privilege of my life” to be invited by the King to form the Government.

 Sir Keir appointed his Cabinet on Friday, making only minor changes to the shadow cabinet that existed before the election.
 He confirmed Rachel Reeves as the UK’s first woman chancellor, Angela Rayner as his deputy and Housing Secretary and Pat McFadden as Chancellor of the Duchy of Lancaster.